 One small reminder before you book: in the slower tourist seasons you might experience local businesses having shorter hours or be completely closed for short stints.

-However, the remaining locals themselves still have shopping and eating needs so I’ve found that just enough of the attractions stays open for me to enjoy the destination and it still is worth avoiding the huge crowds and cruise ships of people.
+However, the remaining locals themselves still have shopping and eating needs so I’ve found that just enough of the attractions stay open for me to enjoy the destination and it still is worth avoiding the huge crowds and cruise ships of people.

 Something to keep in mind when implementing these techniques is that airports tend to be busier during holidays because everyone tends to travel at the same time.
 This also means that prices may inflate during these busy travel periods.